 Taking Dashboards from Good to Great with Custom ShapesBy: CoEnterprise | October 6, 2015

 Many people struggle with bringing graphic design elements into their Tableau dashboards.
-Last week, we focused on building better dashboards using custom color palettes.
-This week, let’s dive into best practices for using custom shapes to enhance your Tableau visualizations.
+Last week, we focused on building better dashboards using Tableai custom shapes and color palettes.
+This week, let’s dive into best practices for using Tableau custom shapes to enhance your Tableau visualizations.